 It should be noted that these tables assume that impacts are permanent.
 In general, for impacts not expected to last more than one year, mitigation is not recommended.
-For impacts expected to last more than one year but no more than two years, multiply the credits needed to provide appropriate compensation by 0.25.
+For impacts expected to last more than one year but no more than two years, multiplying the credits needed to provide appropriate compensation by 0.25 may be appropriate.